 So how can employees help to generate the work environment changes needed to make certain that the ever-growing army of working family caregivers is provided with both the understanding and resources required for an effective work/life balance?
 It begins with speaking up to build the essential awareness of the issue.
 Businesses need to realize the impact family caregiving has on their staff in order to be able to keep the employees most likely to leave due to caregiving stress: younger workers, higher-ranking workers, and higher-earning workers.
 Research and suggest caregiving benefits the employer can offer, and then don’t be afraid to use those benefits when provided.

 Furthermore, remember that JFS Care provides an extremely personalized care solution which allows employed family members to focus more fully on their careers, knowing their senior loved ones are receiving the excellent care they need at home.
-If you’re looking for help at home in Los Angeles, contact us at (213) 383-2273 or toll free at (855) 455-2273 for more information on our specialized in home care services in Los Angeles and the surrounding communities.
+If you’re looking for help at home in Los Angeles and the surrounding communities, contact us at (213) 383-2273 or toll free at (855) 455-2273 for more information on our specialized home care services.
 Additionally, we’d be happy to explore ways to partner with your employer to investigate caregiving benefit offerings for staff members.

 Learn more about all the communities we serve by clicking here.